evalldor/pystematic/docs/source/apidoc.rst

     :annotation: : pathlib.Path

     Holds a :code:`pathlib.Path` object that points to the current output directory.
 All output from an experiment should be written to this folder.
+    All internal procedures that produce output will always write it to this folder.
+When you want to output something persistent from the experiment yourself, it is your responsibly to use this output directory.

 .. autodata:: pystematic.params
     :annotation: : dict

-    Holds the parameters of the current experiment
+    Holds a dict of all parameters of the current experiment.

 .. autodata:: pystematic.context